 A non-custodial crypto wallet is one in which only the holder can access and control the private keys.
 Non-custodial wallets are the best option for users who want complete control over their funds.

-It's a good choice for seasoned traders and investors who understand how to manage and safeguard their private keys and seed phrases.
+It's a good choice for seasoned traders and investors who understand managing and safeguarding their private keys and seed phrases.

 Popular decentralized exchanges (DEX) that require a non-custodial wallet include Uniswap, SushiSwap, PancakeSwap, and QuickSwap.